isomerpages/nlb-biblioasia/_podcast/Episode 3/The Forgotten Murals of Paya Lebar Airport.md

 #### **Listen to the Full Episode** ####
 Available on [Spotify](https://open.spotify.com/show/66PYiIthr1KqQhJ82XH4DN), [Apple Podcasts](https://podcasts.apple.com/us/podcast/biblioasia/id1688142751), [Google Podcasts](https://podcasts.google.com/feed/aHR0cHM6Ly9mZWVkcy5jYXB0aXZhdGUuZm0vYmlibGlvYXNpYS8), and wherever you listen.

+Subscribe to get notified when the next episode drops.

 #### **About the Guest** ####
 Dahlia Shamsuddin is a senior librarian with the Resource Discovery &amp; Management, National Library Board, where she catalogues legal deposit, gift and donor materials.
 She has worked in public, academic, law and national libraries doing reference, circulation, digital and print cataloguing work.